Title: Trick or Alice

 The story begins with Arisa, a girl who has been living her peaceful days to the fullest, finding contentment in her modest happiness with her family and friends.
 But on her birthday, those quiet days are swiftly ended, her world thrown into chaos and illogical contradictions.
 She finds herself trapped in the fantastical world of Wonderland, where all her friends have been replaced with bizarre lookalikes, and everyone insists that she is Alice, the girl they have all been waiting for.
 However, she learns that everything is not all magic and enchantment, for the Queen of Hearts is a tyrant over all, Wonderland is an endlessly repeating world where time cannot advance, and only Alice can break the cycle.
 Desperately wanting to find the real Alice and return home, Arisa now finds herself bearing the burdens of an entire world.

-As a heroine, Arisa is a triumph, neither disturbingly passive nor emotionally underdeveloped.
-She exceeds well above and beyond a mere two-dimensional character sketch, very much acting as a real girl would when torn away from all that she loves, trying to adjust to a strange world, garnering sympathy throughout her conflict.
-She cannot stand harassment and defends others when in danger, she is clever enough to listen to her instincts and follow her own judgement, but she also hides much of her own issues beneath a smiling face, making her just as interesting, or even moreso, to read about than the heroes.
+Arisa is both lovable and sympathetic, as a girl torn away from all that she loves, trying to adjust to a strange world.
+She cannot stand harassment, she defends others in need, but she also hides much of her own insecurities beneath a smiling face, making her just as interesting, or even moreso, to read about than the love interests.

 The art is simply adorable, with plush illustrations and soft, curved lines, vibrantly colored with a pastel palette.
 It looks wondrous, especially in comparison to the more generic styles with a much harsher aesthetic, less attention to detail, and lack of life in the rigid paper dolls.
 Here, while the special effects are minimal, the characters are given multiple sets of clothing, and even the heroine has a wide array of poses and facial expressions.
 The background music fluctuates between average to flawless, with some unique instrumental choices like music boxes, acoustic guitar, and accordion contributing to a perfectly whimsical and airy mood.